Radio Boulevard

 The Selectable Crystal Oscillator ("X" option)

-This unit allows the operator of an "X" optioned SP-600 receiver to substitute a crystal LO for the regular LO for increased stability.
+This unit allows the operator of an "X" optioned SP-600 receiver to substitute a crystal LO for the regular LO for increased stability (reducing or eliminating frequency drift.)
 Six crystal sockets allowed the user to install HC-6 crystals for fixed frequency operation.
 A six position switch allowed selecting any of the crystals installed.
 There is also an ON-OFF function (labeled "VFO") that routes the B+ from the standard LO to the JX oscillator.
 A vernier frequency control was also provided.
 The VFO/crystal channel switch and the frequency vernier were brought out as two extra controls added to the upper right section of the front panel.

 When selecting a Crystal Controlled LO frequency, only the LO is changed - you will still manually have to tune the receiver to the selected operating frequency in order to have the RF and Mixer stages also tuned correctly.
 You'll need to install the correct frequency HC-6 crystal which is not the same frequency that you want to tune in.
 The manuals will provide the formula to calculate the crystal frequency required for the desired receive frequency.
 Basically, 455kc or 3.955mc is added to the desired receive frequency to obtain the correct crystal frequency depending on the band and whether the receiver is operating single or double conversion.
 Also, on the higher frequency bands the result is divided by 3 or 4 for operation on the crystal frequency harmonic.